Skip to content

 • Library staff have the right to limit the number of items borrowed by a cardholder on a topic.

 • Loan rules for downloadable products are set by their vendors and/or the Minuteman Library Network (MLN).
-Current loan rules are available on a service’s (i.e., OverDrive’s) “Help” screens or by calling the library’s reference desk at 978-929-6657.
+Current loan rules for specific services (such as OverDrive) are available in the Help for that service or by calling the library’s reference desk at 978-929-6657.

 1. Reserves may be placed in the library, online, or by calling the library.